CosmoStatGW/gwfast/README.md

 ```

 ## Installation
-To install the package without cloning the git repository
+To install the package without cloning the git repository, and a CPU-only version of JAX

 ```
+pip install --upgrade pip
-pip install git+https://github.com/CosmoStatGW/gwfast
+pip install --upgrade "jax[cpu]" pip install git+https://github.com/CosmoStatGW/gwfast
 ```

+To install a JAX version for GPU or TPU proceed as explained in [https://github.com/google/jax#installation](<https://github.com/google/jax#installation>).
 ## Citation

 If using this software, please cite this repository and the papers [1](<>) and [2](<>).